leomet07/tunesly/server/README.md

 -   Start the server

-To use run
+To install dependecies

 `npm i -g typesript`

 `npm install`

+To Start Server

+`npm start` to start the server

-To Start
+To Start Server for development

 `npm run watch` for the live typescript compiler.